【ランニングの悩み】爪が黒くなるのを防ぐための簡単な努力

 Click here for details

-• [I want to wear sandals] Simple steps to prevent black toenails (runner's toes)
+• [Runners' Problems] Simple steps to prevent black toes (runner's toes)

 My nails turned black after a long-distance run.
 To be honest, there are many reasons for this, so there is no definitive solution, but it is usually caused by mismatched shoes or socks.
 Let's improve it as soon as possible so that we can wear sandals in the summer.